uudruid74/RestHome/README.md

 TODO: A SET trigger should allow on/off rather than trigger.
 These branches are taken only if the value changes while a trigger branch is always taken.
+There should also be a "nop" or someway to trigger an action when a SET (or CLEAR) happens and the value doesn't change.

 FIXME: How can I change device domains?
 Add the parenthesis params and then start passing the device name in the parameter dictionary rather than its own